MSc Aerospace Engineering / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- We have strong industrial links with Airbus, Rolls-Royce, EADS, Dstl, MBDA and ESTEC/ESA, and we are a preferred academic partner for BAE Systems in experimental aerodynamics and dynamic loads
+- We're the preferred academic partner for BAE Systems in both experimental aerodynamics and dynamic loads

 We would also encourage you to have a look at our department's virtual tour or to get in touch with us if you have questions about our MSc courses.